-The programme supports equality of opportunity for students from different backgrounds and with different learning needs.
+19 Attendance and Engagement In line with the Student Attendance and Engagement Procedure , Students are defined as academically engaged if they are regularly engaged with timetabled teaching sessions, course-related learning resources including those in the Library and on the VLE, and complete assessments and submit these on time.
+20 Equality and Diversity The programme supports equality of opportunity for students from different backgrounds and with different learning needs.
 Using appropriate platforms, learning materials will be presented electronically in formats that allow flexible access and manipulation of content.
-The programme complies with University regulations and guidance on inclusive learning and teaching practice.
-Specialist assistive equipment, support provision and adjustment to assessment practice will be made in accordance with UWS policy and regulations.
-The School of Media, Culture & Society is committed to enabling all learners, respecting diversity, promoting equality and embedding inclusivity in all aspects of its work.
+The programme complies with university regulations and guidance on inclusive learning and teaching practice.
+Specialist assistive equipment, support provision and adjustments to assessment practice will be made in accordance with UWS policy and regulations.
+The School of Business and Creative Industries is committed to enabling all learners, respecting diversity, promoting equality and embedding inclusivity in all aspects of its work.
 It is fully cognisant of and compliant with relevant external and institutional policy in this area.
-The University's Equality, Diversity and Human Rights Policy can be accessed at the following link: http://www.uws.ac.uk/equality/
+The University's Equality, Diversity and Human Rights Procedure can be accessed at the following link: UWS Equality, Diversity and Human Rights Code.

-Programme structures and requirements, SCQF level, term, module name and code, credits and awards ( Chapter 1, Regulatory Framework )
+Programme structures and requirements, SCQF level, term, module name and code, credits and awards (Chapter 1, Regulatory Framework)